Darkfall48/Ex-Mister-Bitcoin-Vue/README.md

 ### Statistics
 ![Ex-Mister-Bitcoin-Vue-Stats](https://user-images.githubusercontent.com/35638060/220625054-98d1bd79-ac04-48ca-b05a-21c119babcfe.png)

 This page presents a range of statistics related to Bitcoin, including the historical price changes, market capitalization, and more.
-It displays data in a chart and table format, providing an easy-to-understand and interactive interface for users to analyze Bitcoin market trends.
+It displays data in a chart format, providing an easy-to-understand and interactive interface for users to analyze Bitcoin market trends.

-#### Technologies Used
+### Technologies Used
 The technologies used in building **Mister Bitcoin** include:

 + **Vue.js**: a progressive JavaScript framework used for building user interfaces and single-page applications.